vi/forsnapshotfs/README.md

 Accessing the stored file without extrantion:

     fsfs-mount path/to/storage/directory /path/to/mountpoint
-    mount -o ro path/to/mountpoint/name1 /mnt/name1
+    mount -o ro,loop /path/to/mountpoint/name1 /mnt/name1

-* Writing is not supported.
-Use [fusecow](https://github.com/vi/fusecow) for simple copy-on-write to mount journalled FS stored in forsnapshotfs.
+* There is built-in simple in-memory copy-on-write for replaying journaled filesystems.
+Changes are preserved until the file is closed.

 Storage format
 ---